La Vernia High School: Nine Texas Athletes Arrested In Sexual Abuse Hazing Case

 Each alleged sexual assault is believed to have taken place by gangs of boys in the school locker rooms, according to the same unidentified parent.
 Texas police officers were called after a boy was assaulted recently in a junior high bathroom in the same public school district.
 Some La Vernia High School graduates have been noted as potential suspects as well, the Daily Mail reports.

-None of the suspects in the Texas school sexual assault case have been named, but all have been noted as being male.
+None of the suspects in the Texas school sexual assault case were named, but all have been noted as being male.
 School Superintendent Jose Moreno said the horrific hazing incidents have “crushed the spirit” of the community.

-La Vernia police Chief Bruce Ritchey told local reporters more arrests in the sexual abuse investigation are likely to be coming, Fox San Antonio reports.
+La Vernia Police Chief Bruce Ritchey told local reporters that more arrests in the sexual abuse investigation are likely to come, Fox San Antonio reports.

 “They hold them down and stick various items up their rectum… including coke bottles, deodorant bottles, steel pipes, baseball bats and broomsticks,” an alleged victim’s mother said.

-The mother also stated she only learned about the sexual assault hazing going on inside the La Vernia High School locker room when her son became adamant about not going to football practice.
+The mother also stated that she only learned about the sexual assault hazing going on inside the La Vernia High School locker room when her son became adamant about not going to football practice.

-Chief Ritchey did confirm the La Vernia High School hazing investigation primarily involved players on the varsity football team, but noted the suspects, to a lesser degree, also involve players on the baseball and basketball teams.
+Chief Ritchey confirmed the La Vernia High School hazing investigation primarily involved players on the varsity football team, but he noted the suspects, to a lesser degree, also involve players on the baseball and basketball teams.
 The Texas high school serves about 1,000 area students.

 After the worried mother of the football player went to the police with her son’s story about the hazing, several more boys came forward to detail what had happened to them as well.
 Law enforcement officers are anticipating more potential victims to also contact them now that an investigation is underway.